novemberborn/hullabaloo-config-manager/README.md

 Generates a Node.js-compatible JavaScript module which exports a `getOptions()` function.
-This function returns a unique options object, applicable for the current environment, that can be passed to `babel-core` methods.
+This function returns a unique options object, applicable for the current environment, that can be passed to `@babel/core` methods.

 This module needs to evaluated before the `getOptions()` method can be accessed.